L'Artisan Parfumeur

-L'Artisan Parfumeur is a French niche perfume house owned by Puig company from Spain, which also owns British perfume house Penhaligon's.
+L'Artisan Parfumeur is a French perfume house owned by Puig, which also owns British perfume house Penhaligon's.

 History

 L’Artisan Parfumeur was established in 1976 by Jean Laporte.
 In 1982, he left the company, going on to form rival Maître Parfumeur et Gantier in 1988.

 L'Artisan is based in Paris—the original store opened on Rue de Grenelle in 1979—but now has outlets worldwide.

 L’Artisan's 2012 release Seville à l’aube was the subject of the book The Perfume Lover, a memoir by Denyse Beaulieu describing her collaboration with French perfumer Bertrand Duchaufour to develop the scent.
 Together they went through more than 100 modifications to develop the fragrance with notes of orange blossom, incense, smoke, beeswax, flowers and musk.

 In January 2015, private equity firm Fox Paine & Company, then L’Artisan's owner, sold the company to the Spanish perfume group Puig (along with British perfume line Penhaligon's).